zhizhou57/zhizhou57/README.md

 ### Hi there 👋

-- 🔭 I’m currently studying in Wuhan university.
+- 🔭 I’m currently studying in Institute of Automation，Chinese Academy of Sciences
 - 🌱 I’m currently researching LLMs and VLLMs as a intern in BAAI.
-- 💬 Contact me: yes_liu@whu.edu.cn
+- 💬 Contact me: liuyesheng24@mails.ucas.ac.cn